- Modern take on classic Beetle lines

 Inside, the design clean and flowing, with rounded rectangles and circles the major themes.
 Controls are simple, both on the wheel and in the center stack.
 For both the inside and the outside, throwback looks from the '50s, '60s, and '70s are available, as is a special-edition Fender model.

-For those who like a little more punch, the 2014 Beetle R-Line offers 210 horsepower from a 2.0-liter turbocharged four-cylinder engine.
-The R-Line replaces the Beetle Turbo for the 2014 model year.
+For those who like a little more punch, the 2015 Beetle R-Line offers 210 horsepower from a 2.0-liter turbocharged four-cylinder engine.
+The R-Line replaced the Beetle Turbo for the 2014 model year.
 Most Beetles are available with a choice of five- or six-speed manual or six-speed automatic or dual-clutch automatic transmissions.

-USB, Bluetooth, and upgradeable audio systems are available in all Beetle models, while special themed trim lines offers the styles of the 1950s, 1960s, and 1970s, both inside and out.
+USB, Bluetooth, and upgradeable audio systems are available in all Beetle models.
 Available tech and equipment upgrades include: navigation, sunroof (coupe models), and VW's new Car-Net connectivity system.
+There are also several retro-style wheels offered, which really help to connect the modern Beetle with the Bugs of yore.

 In 2015, Volkswagen admitted diesel engines in this model illegally cheated federal tests and polluted beyond allowable limits.
 As part of unprecedented settlements with federal and state governments, Volkswagen agreed to buyback from owners diesel-equipped models of this vehicle.
 To determine eligibility for all affected Volkswagen, Porsche, and Audi models, Volkswagen set up VWDieselInfo.com for owners.
 (Owners of affected vehicles can enter their VIN numbers to see if their cars are eligible for buyback.)